platzky/platzky/docs/plugins/content-transformers.rst

     The author's reason for that type, to show beside the checkbox.

 ``may_transform(plugin, content_type)``
-    Whether both keys have turned.
+    Whether the offer and the grant agree.
 This is the question the pipeline itself asks.

 ``grant(plugin, allowed_types)``
-    Records the operator's grant.
+    Records the site owner's grant.
 Called by the plugin loader with the plugin's ``allowed_content_types``; not intended for plugin code.

 ``warn_unknown_grants()``